All Episodes

 Sure.

-I think the Senate came out immediately today, uh John Kyle and and Lindsay Graham provides the administration cover to getting this done according to the Supreme Court's dictates.
+John Kyle and Lindsey Graham, and I think provides the administration cover to getting this done according to the Supreme Court's dictates.

-That's why it's a long drawn out battle.
+That's why it's a long-drawn-out battle.

-So it should have been right up your alley.
+Well, let me tell you what it should have been right up your alley.

 They counted on our system of checks and balances.

-I mean, they yeah, we need, we need, we need, we need, but we gotta we we need with the with the with a I don't know, within the context of reality here, with with Tom Delay out of the Congress.
+I mean, yeah, we need, we need, we need, we need, but we need with a, I don't know, within the context of reality here, with Tom DeLay out of the Congress, I don't think there's anybody up there that's going to impeach a judge or even talk about it.

-I'd be much happier with a different makeup of the Senate, uh, but there are other people in the country to have a say so about that.
+But there are other people in the country to have a say-so about that.

-But the President chooses judges.
+But the president chooses judges.

-So that's that's uh that's key element here.
+So that's a key element here.

-Uh Roberts, what did I say?
+Roberts, what did I say?

 Thomas.

-He's a good addition too.
+He's a good addition, too.

-Wednesday night doctors brought Mohammed's misery to an end after a one and a half hour operation to remove the light bulb from the anus.
+Wednesday night, doctors brought Mohammed's misery to an end after a one and a half hour operation to remove the light bulb from the anus.

 Now I feel comfort.